-To use this integration, you'll need to install the Unito add-on for Google Sheets.
+Next, you'll need to install the Unito add-on for Google Sheets.
 Add-ons let you do more with your sheets, and you need to install this for Unito to work.

-Once you've installed the add-on, here are a few things to keep in mind:
+Here are a few things to keep in mind:

 Use the first row as a header.
 Make sure the first row contains distinct and descriptive names for your columns (like priority or due date).

 When you click on Insert the two columns in this sheet, Unito will automatically create a column named UnitoID at the beginning of your sheet and one named Last Modified at the end.
-They'll automatically be populated when your flow is launched.
-These columns are essential, so be sure not to change or remove them.
-You can hide them, but they still need to exist.